vivekagr/AWS-SAA-C02-Course/README.md

 running in that instance has the permissions that role grants.

 Starts with an IAM role with a permissions policy.
-EC2 instance role allows the EC2 service to assume that role.
+IAM Role allows the **EC2 Service** to assume that role.

-The **instance profile** is the item that allows the permissions to get inside the instance.
-When you create an instance role in the console, an instance profile is created with the same name.
+The **Instance Profile** is the item that allows the permissions to get inside the instance !!!

+When you create an instance role in the console:
+- an Instance Profile is created out of IAM Role with the same name
+- then the **Instance Profile is attached to the Instance itself**

 When IAM roles are assumed, you are provided temporary roles based on the permission assigned to that role.
 These credentials are passed through instance **meta-data**.

-EC2 and the secure token service ensure the credentials never expire.
+**EC2 and the secure token service ensure the Role credentials never expire !!!**
+- the credentials are automatically renewed

 Key facts